neoforged/Documentation/docs/resources/client/models/items.md

     }
 }

-// In some client class where the event is registered to the mod event bus
+// In some event handler class
-@SubscribeEvent
-public static void registerItemTintSources(RegisterColorHandlersEvent.ItemTintSources event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerItemTintSources(RegisterColorHandlersEvent.ItemTintSources event) {
     event.register(
         // The name to reference as the type